Open list: Netherlands

-In the Netherlands, the voter can give their vote to any candidate in a list (for example, in elections for the House of the Representatives); the vote for this candidate is called a "preference vote" (voorkeurstem in Dutch).
+In the Netherlands, the voter can give their vote to any candidate in a list (for example, in elections for the House of Representatives); the vote for this candidate is called a "preference vote" (voorkeurstem in Dutch).
 Candidates with at least 25% of the quota takes priority over the party's other candidates who stand higher on the party list but received fewer preference votes.
-Most people vote for the top candidate, to indicate no special preference for any individual candidate, but support for the party in general.
-Sometimes, however, people want to express their support for a particular person.
-Some people, for example, vote for the first woman on the list.
+Most people vote for the top candidate, to indicate no special preference for any individual candidate, but support for the party in general; however, people sometimes want to express their support for a particular person.
+For example, some people vote for the first woman on the list.
 If a candidate gathers enough preference votes, then they get a seat in parliament, even if their position on the list would leave them without a seat.
 In the 2003 elections Hilbrand Nawijn, the former minister of migration and integration, was elected into parliament for the Pim Fortuyn List by preference votes even though he was the last candidate on the list.